copingone/gpspi-panel/README.md

-Forked from rkaczorek/gpspanel
+Forked from rkaczorek/gpspanel !

+# Changes from Original
-Added offline-Maps and new Style
+- Added offline-Maps
+- New Menu
+- New Css-Style
+- Raspberry-Pi support

 # GPS Panel